Article

 What are the prospects?

-Despite the Trust’s stuttering performance, the managers point to the strong operational progress of most of the Trust’s holdings.
+Despite the Trust’s stuttering performance in recent years, the managers point to the strong operational progress of most of the Trust’s holdings.
 Investee companies are typically valued more expensively on a price to earnings basis – on average almost twice as much.
 Yet the managers believe their premium rating is more than merited given the growth profile of the underlying businesses.

-Shareholders in the Trust may need to be patient, though.
+Shareholders in the Trust may need to be patient.
 There could be further volatility if there are disappointments around the extent to which inflation and interest rates subside.
-Higher interest rates for longer would likely dampen enthusiasm for growth stocks and private assets in particular.
+Higher interest rates for longer would likely further dampen enthusiasm for growth stocks and private assets in particular.

 Yet what is likely to matter more in the longer term is the stock selection generated by the managers.
 It’s worth recalling the case of Amazon whose shares fell 90% in the aftermath of the dotcom bubble but eventually went onto produce excellent returns, even for those that invested just before the bubble burst at the turn of the millennium.
 An unshakeable, long-term view can therefore have benefits, provided enough eventual ‘big’ winners can be identified.
 Therefore, it is the process of identifying these businesses that is most crucial to the longer-term returns of the Trust, and the key criterion by which we should assess prospects.